-- PAYE borrowers: the figure that employers use to calculate the weekly/monthly deductions from salary, i.e. earnings that attract employer (secondary) Class 1 National Insurance Contributions (NICs) (commonly known as 'NICable income') (Regulation 41). - SA borrowers who are required to complete an annual tax return: the gross annual income for tax purposes (Regulation 29(4)). - Overseas borrowers: the total annual income for tax purposes a borrower is likely to receive in their country of residence (Regulation 75(4)).
-Note that UK income will not be included in an overseas income assessment and it is for SLC to determine what the likely total income is for the purposes of calculating the repayment schedule).
+- PAYE borrowers: the figure that employers use to calculate the weekly/monthly deductions from salary, i.e. earnings that attract employer (secondary) Class 1 National Insurance Contributions (NICs) (commonly known as 'NICable income') (Regulation 41). - SA borrowers who are required to complete an annual tax return: the gross annual income for tax purposes (Regulation 29(4)). - Overseas borrowers: the borrower's total annual income for tax purposes in their country of residence (Regulation 75(4)).
+Note that UK income will not be included in an overseas income assessment and it is for SLC to determine what the total income is for the purposes of calculating the repayment schedule).